NasifR/moodsync/README.md

 Using machine learning and natural language processing (NLP), the platform identifies **emotional patterns, stress trends, and possible triggers** over time

+## **Key Features**
+* Daily lifestyle and mood check-ins

+* Journal entry analysis using NLP

+* Interactive dashboard with charts and trends

+* Stress level prediction using machine learning

+* Secure authentication and user-specific data storage

+* Weekly stress and emotion visualizations

 ## **How It Works**
 1. **User Input**
    - Daily survey